GiovanniMorelli/MrRobot/README.md

 required in the future and provision should be made for this.
 Since the grid is rectangular and bounded (...yes Mars is a strange planet), a

-robot that moves “off” an edge of the grid is lost forever.
-However, lost robots leave a robot “scent” that prohibits future robots from dropping
+robot that moves "off" an edge of the grid is lost forever.
+However, lost robots leave a robot "scent" that prohibits future robots from dropping

 off the world at the same grid point.
 The scent is left at the last grid position the robot occupied before disappearing over the edge.
 An

-instruction to move “off” the world from a grid point from which a robot has been previously lost is simply ignored by the current robot.
+instruction to move "off" the world from a grid point from which a robot has been previously lost is simply ignored by the current robot.

-###The Input
+### The Input

 The first line of input is the upper-right coordinates of the rectangular world, e.g. 5,3 for a world that is 6 wide, and 4 high (the lower-left